 How Do I Get Involved?

 Argyle Young Men’s Service League will take care of the installation and construction of the pantries.
 Once they are operational, there will be a need for sponsors to maintain and stock the units.
-Sponsors may include businesses, churches or nonprofits in Denton County.
+Sponsors may include businesses, churches, individuals or nonprofits in Denton County.

 Items that can be placed in the pantry may include canned goods, personal care items and paper goods.
 During cold weather months, pantries may also be stocked with mittens, gloves and scarves.
 Sponsors should have a group of individuals such as co-workers or members of an organization to continuously supply these pantries.

-The Little Free Pantry project will create an environment that not only sparks up conversations but brings community-wide awareness to this issue.
+The LFP project will create an environment that not only sparks up conversations but brings community-wide awareness to this issue.